stormpath/stormpath-documentation/source/accnt_mgmt.rst

 4.1.2.
 Groups
 --------------

-The Group resource can either be imagined as a container for Accounts, or as a label applied to them.
+The other type of Account Store is the Group resource, which can either be imagined as a container for Accounts, or as a label applied to them.
 Groups can be used in a variety of ways, including organizing people by geographic location, or by their role within a company.

 For more detailed information about the Group resource, please see the :ref:`ref-group` section of the Reference chapter.